Tom Harris is injured in a high school football game and ends up in the hospital.

 Tanner sat thinking for a few seconds.
 “Say, where’s your phone?
 You can use it to read books, surf the net, look at YouTube videos, and listen to music.
 And log on to your School Loop account and see what homework you have.”

-“I need you around to remind me of things I should have thought about.
+“I need you around to remind me of things I should have remembered.
 It’s in one of the yellow bags.
-I saw the orderly put them in the top shelf in the closet.”
+I saw the orderly put the bags on the top shelf in the closet.”

 Tanner found the bags and the one with Tom’s phone.
 He handed it to him.
 Tom turned it on.
 “The battery’s good to go; it’s at 98%.
 Thanks, Tanner.”